glpaparelli/competitive-programming/notes/cp-notes.md

 - `i < j + arr[j]`: where we want to go is reachable from `j` with the possible number of jumps that we can do from `j`, aka `arr[j]`
 - `jumps[j]`: we can actually reach `j` from the start
 ![[Pasted image 20240116171229.png |center| 600]]
-# 19 - Partial Equal Subset Sum
+# 16 - Partial Equal Subset Sum
 Given an array `arr[]` of size `N`, check if it can be partitioned into two parts such that the sum of elements in both parts is the same.
-## 19.1 - Subset Sum
-Given a set $S$ of $n$ non-negative integers, and a value $v$, determine if there is a subset of the given set with sum equal to the given $v$.

 This problem is a well-known NP-Hard problem, which admits a pseudo-polynomial time algorithm.
 The problem has a solution which is almost the same as **0/1 Knapsack Problem.**